CxRes/events-query-test/sections/stream.md

 ## Request {#stream-request}

-{: #stream-request-procedure}
+{: #representation-request-procedure}
-To request a stream of event-notifications from a resource using {{&protocol}}, a client MUST use the subscription data model ({{data-model}}) to specify zero or more header fields to content negotiate event-notifications in an appropriate media-type with the `QUERY` method ({{HTTP-QUERY, Section 3}}).
+To request a stream of event-notifications from a resource in an {{&protocol}}, a client MUST express the interest in receiving the event-notifications in a preferred form using a realization of the subscription data model with the `QUERY` method ({{HTTP-QUERY, Section 3}}).

 {: #stream-request-conneg}
-A client can also negotiate the form of the representation that encapsulates the event-notifications using header fields.
+A client can also negotiate the response that encapsulates event-notifications using header fields.
 Since the response carries an encapsulating representation, header fields can no longer be used to negotiate the form of an event-notification itself like in the case of a [Single Notification Request](#single-notification-request){:noabbrev}.

+{: #stream-request-example}
+The following example shows subscription request for a stream of event-notifications transmitted using the `application/http` media-type.
+The `events` property indicates the interest in receiving event-notifications.
+Preferences are specified using the request headers in the `events` property.

 ~~~ http-message
 {::include examples/stream/events-request.http}